 - teach nutrition to children in daycare or school classroom settings.

+Click here for more details on NUTR*4850.
 Students interested in taking NUTR*4850 should contact the Field experience course coordinator and instructor (Alexia Prescod, firstname.lastname@example.org)

-NUTR*4810 Applied Human Nutrition Thesis I
+NUTR*4810 Applied Human Nutrition Thesis I (see details)

 An undergraduate thesis is a good way to see if you like research and to begin to develop research skills.
 Students plan, develop and write a research proposal under individual faculty supervision.
 The topic is decided by the student in consultation with the supervisory faculty member before course selection or registration period.
-In their 5th or 6th semester, students find a professor to give them an internship and then contact the BASc Undergraduate Program Assistant (email@example.com) to get registered in the course.
+In their 5th or 6th semester, students find a professor to supervise them and then contact the BASc Undergraduate Program Assistant (email@example.com) to get registered in the course.
 It is recommended you approach a faculty member well in advance with a copy of your unofficial transcript, your resume, and a summary of your research interests.

-NUTR*4910 Applied Human Nutrition Thesis II
+NUTR*4910 Applied Human Nutrition Thesis II (see details)

 Students conduct and write an undergraduate thesis under the direction of a faculty member.